What are offer prices?

 How can you use prices effectively?

 For media and entertainment brands, it’s important to use pricing strategies that spark curiosity and excitement.
-This means balancing your long-term offers with appealing entry points and free-trials.
+This means balancing your long-term offers with appealing entry points and free trials.

 Here are some factors to think about.